Child Protection Register (CPR)

 - Criminal: The National Sex Offender Registry, also known as Adam Walsh, which is included in the FBI check

-- Civil: The Child Protection Register (CPR) which is a non-criminal record check to see if an individual has been substantiated for the abuse or neglect of a child
+- Civil: The Child Protection Register for each state or jurisdiction where the applicant has lived or worked, which is a non-criminal record check to see if an individual has been substantiated for the abuse or neglect of a child.

-CPR is a confidential database of people known or strongly suspected to have abused or neglected children in DC.
+The DC Child Protection Register is a confidential database of people known or strongly suspected of having abused or neglected children in DC.
 At the close of an investigation of child abuse/neglect, CFSA must enter names into the CPR based on either of the following findings:

 - Substantiated: A report which is supported by credible evidence that a child was abused or neglected and the person in question was the maltreator.